WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 This project looks to make Cyton, a sophisticated mathematical model, accessible to the scientific community by creating a web application that researchers can access with their browsers from anywhere in the world.
 For more details see [Immunology Web Application project.](student-immunology-web-application)

 ### cryo-EM - Research - Data Analytics or Data Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
-For more details see [cryoEM project.](student-cryoem)
+For more details see [cryoEM project](student-cryoem) and the [cryo-EM wiki](https://github.com/WEHI-ResearchComputing/cryo_em_grid_detection_ai/wiki).

 ### Haemosphere - Research - Data Analytics or Full-Stack Web Developer
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
 For more details see [Haemosphere project.](student-haemosphere)